regilero/regilero.github.com/_posts/2015-10-04-http_smuggling_in_2015_part_one.markdown

 This was a complexe scheme, but for example the Ivan request could contain a valid session that Walter did not have (**cookies**, **HTTP Authentication**).
-And this valid session was needed for Walter query success.
+Also this valid session was needed for Walter query to succeed.
 Credentials used in Ivan query are stolen (**hijacked**) for a `Walter` query.

 Damages of such issues are very high (you can make user perform unwanted POST